 “We are honored and proud to serve the patients of West Virginia and the Appalachian region with the best cardiac care each patient deserves,” Nanjundappa said.

-For more information about TAVR and other cardiac services provided at CAMC, visit camc.org/Heart.
+For more information about TAVR and other cardiac services provided at CAMC, visit camc.org/services/cardiac-care.